alhan12/Tec_project/README.md

 This final part makes the assumption if a country where the renewable energy percentage is less than 10% and it increase the percentage by 50%, what would happen.<br>
 To predict the probability we use the classifier trained in the last problem, and the results are plotted in the interactive plot
 ![](https://github.com/alhan12/Tec_project/blob/main/e.png)

-The points blue represent the countries where is a high likelihood to decrease their CO2 emissions while the red points represent the countries where is not possible.
+The blue points represent the countries where is a high likelihood to decrease their CO2 emissions while the red points represent the countries where is not possible.<br>
 So the plot shows that almost the half of the countries could decrease their CO2 emissions.